trevorflanagan/amp-dimensiondata/README.md

 # How to use it

-- use a MCP2.0 datacenter
+- use a MCP2.0 datacenter (NA9, NA12)

 # Known Limitations

-it supports only MCP2.0 datacenters
+- it supports only MCP2.0 datacenters
-It currently supports only public images.
+- it currently supports only public images.